What You Should Know About School Security Fencing & Gates

 For the perimeter, schools tend to have either mesh fencing such as TwinGuard, VGuard or SecureGuard 358 or railings such as Forged Head, StyleGuard R or StyleGuard.
 Whether you choose mesh or railing often depends on the budget as railings are more expensive than mesh.

-As well as around the perimeter, fencing may also be used as demarcation to manage pedestrians and to keep them away from car parks and roads.
-This is typically railings, such as PedestrianGuard, however any railing can be used if you prefer to be in keeping with the environment.
+As well as around the perimeter, fencing may also be used as a demarcation to manage pedestrians and to keep them away from car parks and roads.
+This is typically railings, such as PedestrianGuard, however, any railing can be used if you prefer to be in keeping with the environment.

 Palisade fencing has become less common in schools over recent years because mesh is seen to be a less intimidating option.
 A mesh fence is considered more inviting and appealing, blending in more seamlessly into the surrounding area.
 This is largely due to its reduced steel content and ‘less aggressive’ top line.

 Decorative & Powder Coating Options For Your School Security Fence